peak8/rhubarb-pi/SETUP.md

     sudo systemctl enable docker
     ```

-8. Install Nodejs and NPM

-    Note: doing "sudo apt install nodejs" will result in an old version (10.24) that can't be updated.
-Likely due to Raspbian package manager?
-The following commands needed to be used instead.

-    ```
-    curl -sL https://deb.nodesource.com/setup_17.x | sudo -E bash -
-    sudo apt install -y nodejs
-    ```

-    After installing Node and npm, I realized that the container image would have Node installed, so I uninstalled as follows:

-    ```
-    sudo apt purge nodejs
-    sudo apt autoremove
-    ```

-9. Set up the Docker-Compose file
+8. Set up the Docker-Compose file

     See DOCKER-COMPOSE-SERVICE.md

-10. Optionally set up the kiosk
+9. Optionally set up the kiosk

     This step sets up the Rhubarb Pi to display a React app on a monitor connected to the HDMI ports.
 See KIOSK-SETUP.md.